adrem42/Copilot-for-FSLabs/topics/installation.md

 **If anything goes wrong during the script's operation**, examine Copilot.log for errors or anything else that's unusual.

-If you want to extend the functionality of the script, see the examples in the sidebar that are prefixed with 'copilot_'.
+Read @{plugins.md|here} if you want to extend the functionality of the script.

 ## Setting up speech recognition>